 Allstate vs. Progressive: Which one is the cheapest?

-For full coverage with 100/300/100 in liability coverage and $500 deductibles for comprehensive and collision insurance, Progressive costs an average of $1,998.
-Allstate costs more at an average of $2,509.
+For full coverage with 100/300/100 liability limits and $500 deductibles for comprehensive and collision coverage, Progressive costs an average of $1,998.
+On the other hand, Allstate is more expensive, with an average cost of $2,509.

 CompanyAverage annual rate for full coverageAverage annual rate for state minimum coverageAverage annual premium for liability-only (50/100/50) car insurance